NickSweet1/Portfolio/README.md

   For any questions or inqueries please reach me at nicksweetj@gmail.com or view my projects at [Github Page](github.com/NickSweet1/)!

   ## Contributing<a name="contributing"></a>
   As this is a portfolio, no contributions are being accepted for this project.
-If you would like to provide any feedback, please reach out to me in the email provided below.
+If you would like to provide any feedback, please reach out to me in the email provided above.

   ## Authors<a name="authors"></a>
   Nick sweet